Skip to Main Content

 • Keep the skin around the tube clean and dry.

-• Always wash hands with soap and water before checking the tube or giving nutrition or medicines.
+• Always wash hands with soap and water or use hand sanitizer before checking the tube or giving nutrition or medicines through the tube.

 • At least once a day, look for changes in the appearance of the skin around the tube.
-Check for redness, irritation, pain, bleeding, or drainage.
+Check for signs of redness, irritation, pain, bleeding, or discharge.

 Caring for nasogastric (NG) tube sites

 Tubes placed through the nose (NG, ND, or NJ tubes) can irritate the inside of the nose and the skin where the tube is taped.
-Proper care can help prevent discomfort and skin problems.
+Your care team may switch nostrils when they change the tube to prevent skin breakdown.

-• Keep the tube secured to limit movement of the tube.
+• Keep the tube secured and limit the movement of the tube against the skin.

 • Only use tape and dressings approved by the care team.